 Android Activity Manager is responsible for assigning oom_adj/oom_score_adj values for each process at run-time.
 Moreover, the system assigns memory thresholds to each process category at boot time.
 However, category thresholds can be changed directly through the kernel SysFS after boot.
 This makes room for configuring the Android Memory Management Subsystem according to personal needs.

-Tuning the LMK parameters will have a greater impact on lower-end devices with 1 GB RAM or less since these devices are really stressed with multitasking on Android.
+Tuning the LMK or Low Memory Killer parameters will have a greater impact on lower-end devices with 1 GB RAM or less since these devices are really stressed with multitasking on Android.
 To change LMK parameters, the device needs to have root support.

 Changing LMK parameters can be done through the console by directly modifying the SysFS entry /sys/module/lowmemorykiller/parameters/minfree.
 This needs the data to be given in the form x1, x2, x3, x4, x5, x6, where each (x) is a memory threshold and x1 represents Foreground Applications, x2 Visible Applications, x3 Secondary Server, x4 Hidden Applications, x5 Content Providers and x6 Empty Applications.
 So, registering a new set of thresholds to the LMK is as simple as entering a Terminal App and writing the following commands: